The Expert Manual to Determining Tree Risk

-Safety of trees is an important aspect of property maintenance especially in avoiding the potential risk of injury and damage from falling trees.
-How do you determine whether a tree on your property is at risk of falling?
-In this article, we will explore the key warning signs to watch out for and offer tips from an expert to determine the trees that are at risk of falling and if the tree needs to be removed by an expert.
+Tree safety is an essential aspect of maintaining your property particularly when it comes to avoid damage and danger of falling trees.
+But how can you tell when there is a tree in your yard that is in danger of falling?
+This article we will explore the key warning signs to watch out for, and offer expert advice to determine the trees that are at risk of falling and if the tree needs to be removed by an expert.

 Leaning Trunk or Crown

-One of the first signs to be aware of is a leaning trunk , or crown.
-If the trunk is not vertical or if the crown is tilting in one direction, it may indicate an area where the tree could be at risk of falling.
+One of the first signs to look out for is a leaning trunk or crown.
+If the trunk isn’t straight or the crown is tilting in one direction, it may be a sign an area where the tree could be in danger of falling.

 Cracks or Cavities in the Trunk

-Another indication to look for is cracks or cavities in the trunk.
-These could weaken the structure of the tree making it vulnerable to falling.
+Another thing to look for is cracks or cavities inside the trunk.
+They can weaken the structure of the tree making it prone to fall.

-Damage to the roots can be a sign that trees are at risk of falling.
-This could be due to factors such as construction, soil erosion, and soil compaction.
+The damage to roots could also be an indication that a tree is at risk of falling.
+This can be caused by things like soil erosion, construction and soil compaction.

 Conduct an Inspection Visually